Chennai - The Soul of South India

 Chennai is India's most important employment center.
 It provides an excellent urban lifestyle, including excellent healthcare, top-tier academics, an abundance of greenery, and excellent food.
 It provides a wonderful blend of classic and contemporary cultures to homebuyers and has seen tremendous industrial and infrastructure growth.
 This is why, via parts, the city has become the home for homebuyers.
 Here are a few places in Chennai where you would enjoy living.

 If you wish to buy a house near your tech office then you can try Porur and Manapakkam close to DLF IT Park.
-While you can also find prominent locations in the OMR IT Corridor like Kelambakkam, Siruseri, Perungudi, Sholinganallur, and Thoraipakkam.
+While you can also find prominent locations in the OMR IT Corridor like Kelambakkam, Siruseri, Perungudi, Sholinganallur, Navalur and Thoraipakkam.

 Top Industrial Sectors